eceltov/V3Project/README.md

 This study was conducted due to the promising results shown in its pre-study, which focused on sub-image search using a static grid.
 Instead of writing prompts for the whole image, grid-based sub-image search allows to specify what part of the image should be searched, removing visual context that is not needed for the query.
 Because of the pre-study, an existing video search system called PraK was extended with grid-search functionality, which was subsequently used in the 2025 round of VBS.
-The pre-study was summarized in the paper detailing the system TODO:cite.
+The pre-study was summarized in the paper detailing the system [1].

 This study conducts a more rigorous investigation into how various sub-image search methodologies perform.
-To be able to compare them, a study was held which tasked attendees of various backgrounds to annotate random frames from the Marine Video Kit (MVK) dataset TODO:cite.
+To be able to compare them, a study was held which tasked attendees of various backgrounds to annotate random frames from the Marine Video Kit (MVK) dataset [2].
 The collected data served to simulate users using a real video search engine with a simple performance metric that can be measured for all sub-image search methodologies analyzed in this study.
-These were, in no particular order, textual localization, grid-based localization, localization based on object detectors, and a theoretically optimal static localization method that served as the upper performance ceiling.
+These were, in the order presented in this study, static grid-based localization, textual localization, localization based on object detectors, and a theoretically optimal static localization method that served as the upper performance ceiling.

-Two CLIP text-to-image were evaluated in this study, namely the TODO:find out, used by the PraK system in the 2024 round of VBS and TODO:find out, used in VBS 2025.
+Two CLIP text-to-image were evaluated in this study, namely the *laion/CLIP-ViT-H-14-laion2B-s32B-b79K* [3] used by the PraK system in the 2024 round of VBS, and *ViT-SO400M-14-SigLIP-384* [4] used in VBS 2025.

 # Used Terms